 On or before October 1st of each year, the Board is mandated by state law to prepare and submit to the State Superintendent of Education the annual budget adopted by the Board.
-The original fiscal year 2015 budget was adopted by the Board in a meeting held on September 11, 2014.
+The original fiscal year 2016 budget was adopted by the Board in a meeting held on September 10, 2015.
 Over the course of the year, the Board revised the annual operating Budgets to:

-- (1) correct beginning balances to actual amounts at 09/30/2014.
+- (1) correct beginning balances to actual amounts at 09/30/2015.

 - (2) identify and budget carryover amounts of federal funds.

-- (3) add A+ College Ready Grant
+- (3) add land purchase

-- (4) add purchase of buses
+- (4) add CTE extended grant

-- (5) corrected state allocations to revised amounts
+- (5) add Penny Trust Fund funds

-- (6) add school safety grant
+- (6) add At-Risk Funds

-- (7) add CNP equipment grant
+- (7) add Bus Financing and Sale of Buses

+- (8) add OSR additional funds

+- (9) add Kindergarten Grant funds

+- (10) add purchase of maintenance truck

+- (11) add Homeless Grant funds